-As noted above and in the statement of activities, the cost of all governmental activities during the fiscal year ended September 30, 2022 was \$1,233,300, which primarily consisted of cost of issuance, interest on long-term debt and costs associated with constructed and maintaining certain capital improvements.
-The costs of the District's activities were funded by developer contributions.
+As noted above and in the statement of activities, the cost of all governmental activities during the fiscal year ended September 30, 2023 was \$1,140,206, which primarily consisted of interest on long-term debt and costs associated with constructed and maintaining certain capital improvements.
+The costs of the District's activities were funded by developer contributions and special assessments.